-Single entry Bookkeeping is both less expensive to maintain that double entry bookkeeping because you will not need to hire the services of a trained professional and it is the simplest way of keeping your accounts in check.
+Single entry Bookkeeping is less expensive to maintain that double entry bookkeeping because you will not need to hire the services of a trained professional.
+It is also the simplest way of keeping your accounts in check.

-Commonly, only the bare essentials are recorded in single-entry bookkeeping such as accounts payable, accounts receivable and taxes.
+Commonly, only the bare essentials are recorded in single-entry bookkeeping such as income and expenditure.

 For most businesses whether self-employed or a registered company single-entry bookkeeping will not be enough to complete the year end accounts.